top of page

 Hierarchical modeling

 A given point source can be regarded as a realization of an underlying Poisson process unique for the population to which it belongs.
-The priors on its position, flux or color can then be made conditional on a few hyperpriors, which characterize the spatial, spectral or color distribution of its population.
+The priors on its position, flux, or color can then be made conditional on a few hyperpriors, which characterize the spatial, spectral, or color distribution of its population.
 This type of hierarchical modeling allows us to constrain the form of the priors, while allowing the individual point sources to be independent realizations of the population.
-Note that hyperpriors are just higher level priors that control the shape of the priors on the individual point sources and that the likelihood is still invariant with respect to hyperpriors!
+Note that hyperpriors are just higher-level priors that control the shape of the priors on the individual point sources, and that the likelihood is still invariant with respect to hyperpriors!

 The Probabilistic Cataloger (PCAT)

 PCAT is designed to be a general-purpose catalog sampler with a user-friendly API.
 For the full API, refer to the GitHub project page.
-If you have any concerns or questions feel free to file an issue in its GitHub repository.

 bottom of page